 Special Precautions & Warnings:Pregnancy and breast-feeding: Eucalyptus is LIKELY SAFE for pregnant and breast-feeding women when consumed in food amounts.
 But don't use eucalyptus oil.
 Not enough is known about safety during pregnancy or breast-feeding.

-Children: Eucalyptus oil is LIKELY UNSAFE for children.
-It should not be taken by mouth or applied to the skin.
+Children: Eucalyptus oil is LIKELY UNSAFE for children when taken by mouth, applied to the skin, or inhaled.
+While some research shows that diluted eucalyptus oil may be safe to use as a shampoo to treat lice, there are reports of seizures and other nervous system side effects in infants and children exposed to eucalyptus oil.
+Infants and children should not use eucalyptus oil due to the serious potential side effects.
 Not much is known about the safety of using eucalyptus leaves in children.
 It's best to avoid use in amounts larger than food amounts.

 Diabetes: Early research suggests eucalyptus leaf might lower blood sugar.
 There is concern that using eucalyptus while taking medications for diabetes might lower blood sugar too much.
 Blood sugar levels should be monitored closely.